pemo11/poshguibook/winforms.md

 ## The form class

 The *form* class represents a window.
-It can be the main window of the application but it can also be a dialog box.
+It can be the main window of the application but it can also be a dialogbox.

 The first step is to create a new *form* object.